When to consider surgery for a prolapsed disc

-A prolapsed disc, also known as a herniated disc or “slipped disc”, occurs when a portion of a disc moves to a location where it shouldn’t be and the disc’s gel-like center leaks into the spinal canal through a tear.
-While the actual act of the disc breaking open is not painful, pain can occur if a fragment of the disc impacts a nerve root nearby in the spinal canal.
+A prolapsed disc, also known as a herniated disc or slipped disc, occurs when a portion of a disc moves to a location where it shouldn’t be and the disc’s gel-like center leaks into the spinal canal through a tear.
+While the actual prolapse of the disc is not painful, symptoms such as pain, numbness, tingling and weakness can develop if the disc impacts a nerve root nearby in the spinal canal.
 In severe cases, bowel or bladder dysfunction may also occur, which requires immediate medical attention.

-Many times, the pain and symptoms caused by a prolapsed or herniated disc can be effectively treated through conservative therapies.
-Conservative therapies are non-surgical treatments that aim to reduce pain by stretching and strengthening the spine to relieve the pressure on the damaged disc.
-These types of treatment include physical therapy, lifestyle changes, exercises and chiropractic care.
-Other methods of conservative therapy include pain medication and acupuncture.
+Many times, the symptoms caused by a prolapsed disc can be effectively treated through conservative therapies, which are nonsurgical treatments that aim to reduce pain by stretching and strengthening the spine in order to relieve the pressure on the damaged disc.
+These types of treatment include physical therapy, muscle relaxants, anti-inflammatories, low-impact exercises and chiropractic care.
+Other methods of conservative treatment include pain medication, ultrasound therapy and acupuncture.

-If you have been diagnosed with a prolapsed disc (herniated disc), you may be wondering if you should start considering a spine surgery to treat your condition.
+If you have been diagnosed with a prolapsed disc, you may be wondering if you should start considering spine surgery to treat your condition.
 There are several steps that you should consider before undergoing spine surgery.
-As you continue your journey to wellness, we encourage you to reach out to our Care Team at Laser Spine Institute for information about the treatment options available to you and the next steps to find pain relief.
+As you continue your journey to wellness, we encourage you to contact Laser Spine Institute for information about the treatment options available to you and the next steps to find pain relief.

 Next steps after conservative treatment for a prolapsed disc